Baibhabsarkar41/Bilateral-Ledger/README.md

 2. The transaction is `PENDING` until **User B** confirms it.
 3. Once **confirmed**, the balance updates: User B owes User A ₹500.
 4. **User B** can click **Pay Now** on the dashboard → a Razorpay order is created for the exact outstanding amount.
-5. After successful UPI payment, the backend verifies the HMAC-SHA256 signature and records an auto-confirmed settlement transaction → balance resets to ₹0.
+5. After successful payment, the backend verifies the HMAC-SHA256 signature and records an auto-confirmed settlement transaction → balance resets to ₹0.

 ---